Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Mean field theory: GP equation

 The mean-field approximated total energy, \cite{KAWAGUCHI2012253}

 can be compared for different stationary states to get to the ground state of the system.
-In this paper, we represent the stationary states by notation $(\mathbbm{n}_1,\mathbbm{n}_0,\mathbbm{n}_{-1})$, where, $\mathbbm{n}_m$ is the placeholder for the binary notation, 0 or 1.
-If the sub-components are populated we represent it as 1 and if unpopulated we represent it as 0.
+In this paper, we represent the stationary states as $(\mathbbm{n}_1,\mathbbm{n}_0,\mathbbm{n}_{-1})$, where, $\mathbbm{n}_m$ is the placeholder for the binary notation, 0 or 1.
+If the sub-components are populated we represent it as 1 and if empty we represent it as 0.
 In this notation, for example, the ferromagnetic state is represented as $(1,0,0)/(0,0,1)$ where the sub-component corresponding to $m=1$ or $m=-1$ is populated.

 To simplify the GP equations further, one can write the mean fields in terms of the density and corresponding phase,